Wise Fees Explained: Money Transfers, Account & Card [2026 Updated]

-You can also get the full rundown of Wise personal fees and Wise business fees here.
+➡️ 📚 You can also get the detailed view of Wise transfer fees, Wise personal fees and Wise business fees here.
 Let’s get started.

 Wise fees are structured around 3 key principles – costs are fair, transparent, and progressively being lowered to allow customers to get the best possible value.
 These commitments mean that Wise doesn’t hide or bundle fees like other providers.